Rail fares explained

 The railway plays a vital role in the daily lives of millions of people across Britain and forms the backbone of our economy.

 Behind this public service is a partnership between the public and private sectors, working together to change and improve.
-After decades of decline before the 1990s, passenger journeys have doubled in the last 20 years.
-Rail is also getting more goods to market, taking lorries off the roads.
-The nation has shared in the proceeds of this growth with the railway’s running costs going from £2bn in the red to £200m in the black, freeing up taxpayers’ money to grow the network or invest in other vital public services.
+After decades of decline before the 1990s, passenger journeys have doubled in the last 25 years.
+Rail is also getting more goods to market, taking lorries off the roads and reducing traffic congestion.
+The nation has shared in the proceeds of this growth with the subsidy required to run the railway day to day reduced by £1.5 billion, freeing up taxpayers’ money to grow the network or invest in other vital public services.

-While further improvement is always needed, services are far better than they were 20 years ago.
+While further improvement will always be needed, services are far better than they were 25 years ago.
 Local communities are enjoying over 600 revitalised stations.
-We are running 4,000 more trains every day – an increase of almost a third.
+We are running 4,400 more trains every day – an increase of almost a third.

-This summer’s ambitious but ultimately disruptive timetable change is an example.
+Last summer’s ambitious but ultimately disruptive timetable change is an example.
 Almost half of all train times changed as we tried to deliver a step-change in service.
 But the sheer scale and complexity of the change, with multiple moving parts, meant the system didn’t cope.
 Rail companies working together have learnt from this and have successfully introduced an additional 1,000 services a week since May 2019.

 But we want to go further.
-We’re pushing for root and branch reform of the rail fares system – developing proposals for government to overhaul outdated regulations so that our customers have an easier-to-use range of fares to choose from.
+We have published proposals for root and branch reform of the rail fares system, which would involve overhauling outdated regulations so that our customers have an easier-to-understand range of fares to choose from.

-And we called for and support the government’s on-going rail review, led by Keith Williams.
+And we published our proposals to the government's on-going rail review. led by Keith Williams.

-Against this backdrop we are letting people know how much their journey will cost next year.
-Paying more to travel is never welcomed, especially by people who have suffered delays and disruption.
-So, it’s more important than ever that people understand why fares change and how we are spending their money.
+Against this backdrop, we are letting people know how much their journey will cost next year.
+Paying more to travel is never welcomed.
+So it's more important than even that people understand why fares change and how we are spending their money.